milonis/www-chapter-dorset/tab_support.md

 tags: dorset

 ---
-Your support helps OWASP Dorset to put on events and attract speakers from around the world as well as helping us to engage the community and improve everyone's Cyber Security Awareness.
+Your support helps OWASP Dorset to put on events and atract speakers from around the world as well as helping us to engage the community and improve everyone's Cyber Security Awareness.

 # Individuals
 Becoming a supporter of OWASP Dorset is a great way to meet people, discover careers and support your community.